talwrii/i3-clever-layout/README.md

 *i3-clever-layout* attempts to automate the saving and restoring of i3 layouts, together with (optionally) running the applications contained in a layout.

 Working out which applications to run and where they should be placed in a layout is in general very hard.
-But for many use cases it is trivial; therefore, we solve this problem through *configuration* for the users use case.
+But for many use cases it is trivial; therefore, we solve this problem through *configuration* for the user's specific use case.
 The price of using such a *framework* approach is some loss of generality and ability to debug.

 The user of *i3-clever-layout* must provide two commands: